 In Oxfordshire, Dementia Advisers work alongside GP surgeries and specialist memory clinics.
-Once diagnosed with dementia, you can refer yourself to an Adviser by contacting the Dementia Oxfordshire support line (Tel: 01865 410 210) , or you may be referred to one by your doctor or a social worker.
+If you are diagnosed with dementia, you can refer yourself to an Adviser by contacting the Dementia Oxfordshire support line (Tel: 01865 410 210), or you may be referred to one by your doctor or a social worker.
 Once referred, the Dementia Adviser assigned to you will make arrangements to find out more about your individual circumstances.
 This may be by telephone, email or a planned face-to-face meeting.

 Dementia Advisers are an integral part of the Dementia Support Services offered by the Oxfordshire Clinical Commissioning Group (CCG) and Oxfordshire County Council (OCC).
-This service is free to people living with dementia and their families and to others providing unpaid care.
+This service is free for:

 What to expect